r-dbi/RSQLite/revdep/problems-f-revdep.md

 Error in re-building vignettes:
   ...

-The following objects are masked from 'package:GenomicAlignments':
+The following objects are masked from 'package:ShortRead':

     left, right